DmitrySharabin/mavo-gsheets/README.md

 - `1:2` refers to all the cells in the first two rows of the sheet.
 - `A5:A` refers to all the cells of the first column of the sheet, from row 5 onward.
 - `C2:2` refers to all the cells of the second row of the sheet, from column C onward.

-If not specified, supposed all the cells in the sheet.

 Named ranges are also supported.